Please enter a search term to begin your search.

 “Selling the Strategic Defense Initiative: Non-Government Organizations and the Media Battle over SDI,” in Bastiansen, Henrik G., Martin Klimke, and Rolf Werenskjold (eds.), Media and the Cold War, 1975-1990.
 (Forthcoming, 2016).

-"SIMON: The Precursor to Modern Music Video Games" in Austin, Michael L. (ed.)
-Music Video Games: Maestros, Musicians, and Multiplayers.
-New York: Bloomsbury Academic Press (forthcoming 2015).
+"SIMON: The Prelude to Modern Music Video Games" in Austin, Michael L. (ed.)
+Music Video Games: Performance, Politics, and Play.
+New York: Bloomsbury Academic Press (forthcoming 2016).

 "'I'm Free': The Who on the Self and Society," with Casey Rentmeester, in Harison, Casey and Rocco Genaro (eds.), The Who and Philosophy.
-Washington D.C.: Lexington Books (forthcoming 2015).
+Washington D.C.: Lexington Books / Rowman & Littlefield (forthcoming 2016).

-"Will You Sing About the Missiles?: British Antinuclear Protest Music of the 1980s" in Klimke, Martin A. et al (eds.)
-Accidental Armageddons: The Nuclear Crisis and the Culture of the Cold War in the 1980s.
-Cambridge: Cambridge University Press (forthcoming 2015).
+"Will You Sing About the Missiles?: British Antinuclear Protest Music of the 1980s" in Klimke, Martin A., Eckart Conze & Jeremy Varon (eds.)
+Nuclear Threats, Nuclear Fear, and the Cold War of the 1980s.
+New York: Cambridge University Press (forthcoming 2016).